microsoft/rushstack/core-build/gulp-core-build-serve/README.md

 it (Windows and macOS only).
 If the user does not agree to trust the certificate, provides invalid root credentials, or something else goes wrong, the `TrustCertTask` will fail and the `ServeTask` will serve with the default, non-trusted certificate.
-If trust succeeds, the certificate and the private key are dropped in the `.rushstack-serve-data` directory in the user's home folder in `PEM` format.
+If trust succeeds, the certificate and the private key are dropped in the `.rushstack` directory in the user's home folder in `PEM` format.
 On platforms other than Windows and macOS, the certificate and key are always dropped in that directory, and the user must trust the certificate manually.